Bankroll Management in Sports Betting: A Complete Guide

 Sports bettors commonly ask which bankroll method they should use: flat betting or variable staking.

-There are advantages and disadvantages to both flat betting and variable staking, and there is no consensus as to which method is better or more profitable.
+There are advantages and disadvantages to both methods, and there is no universal best approach.

 Avoiding Chasing Losses

-Chase bets are often motivated by emotion, with a greater likelihood of losing.
+Chase bets are often motivated by emotion and carry a higher risk of losing.

 Popular Bankroll Management Strategies